New Hope Railroad 40: New Hope Railroad

 By August 1976, No. 40 would operate alongside the railroad's third engine, former US Army No. 9, which was recently restored again and replaced No. 1533.
 In the late 1970s, No. 40 would share excursion responsibilities with No. 9 into the early 1980s, and would operate both on and off home rails.
 During this time, the locomotive was the main workhorse for the railroad, alongside No. 9.
 One of its offline runs took place in 1985 when it ventured down to the Fairless Works of U.S. Steel in nearby Morrisville, Pennsylvania as part of a weekend-long open house for plant employees and their families.
-In 1986, No. 40 was taken out of service for repairs, while diesel engines took its place hauling passenger excursion trains for the next four years.
+In 1986, No. 40 was taken out of service for repairs, while diesel engines took its place hauling passenger excursion trains for the next four years, however, it would remain in storage for the next five years.

-In 1990, the New Hope and Ivyland Railroad, now New Hope Railroad, came under new ownership and No. 40 was rebuilt by shop forces from the Strasburg Rail Road, returning to service once again in the summer of 1991.
+In 1990, the New Hope and Ivyland Railroad, now New Hope Railroad, came under new ownership and No. 40 was rebuilt by shop forces from the Strasburg Rail Road, returning to service once again in June 1991.
 In October 2004, No. 40 was backdated to its Cliffside Railroad appearance for Jim Gunning and John Craft's Cliffside Railroad mixed freight photo charter.
+In early 2011, No. 40 was removed from service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul, it return to service on December 7, 2011.
 In May and June of 2013, No. 40 was backdated to its Lancaster and Chester Railroad appearance for several Lerro Productions mixed freight photo charters.
-In 2014, No. 40 was taken out of service for its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul, eventually being returned to service on November 24, 2017.

 On May 18, 2019, No. 40 powered four excursions over the SEPTA Lansdale/Doylestown Line in Montgomery County between North Wales and Gwynedd Valley, Pennsylvania as part of North Wales Borough's Sesquicentennial celebrations.
 This would be the locomotive's first trip on the mainline since 1985.
-As of 2025, the locomotive is operational, pulling excursion trains on the New Hope Railroad.
-It holds the claim as the only operational steam locomotive on the railroad.
+The locomotive holds the claim as the only operational steam locomotive on the railroad.